AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

     grep -v 'test_[^/]*.ali' test_divmod0.alis > divmod0.alis

     # Run/Analyse using the lists.
-Using the superset for "run" is
+We use the superset for "run", which
-    # fine and allows accurate mcdc analysis of the test_ units later
+    # allows accurate mcdc analysis of the test_ units later on if that
-    # on if that happens to become of interest.
-An extra flexibility
+    # happens to become of interest.
-    # just in case.

     gnatcov run --level=stmt+mcdc --scos=@test_divmod0.alis
     gnatcov coverage --level=stmt+mcdc --annotate=xcov --scos=@divmod0.alis

 Each occurrence of :option:`--scos` on the command line expects a single